Sharcee/bi-longlistGUI/README.md

 [done]: assets/done.PNG

 # Longlist Generator
-Toolbar functionality has yet to be implemented but placeholder optiones have been placed.
+Toolbar functionality has yet to be implemented but placeholder options have been placed.

 ### Main Menu: